 Prior to connecting any equipment to a main or alternate power source (for example backup generator systems) for startup, commissioning, testing, or normal operation, ensure that these sources are correctly adjusted to the nameplate voltage and frequency of all equipment to be connected.
-In general, power source voltages should be stabilized and regulated.
+In general, power source voltages should be stabilized and regulated to within ± 5% of the load nameplate nominal voltage.
 Also, ensure that no three phase sources are single phased at any time.